unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab02.md

     print('  Results saved in', outputfile)
 ```

-2. (Optional) Uncomment the **Console.Writeline** command under the **Return the confidence of the person detected** section to review the confidence level returned that a person was detected at a particular position of the image.

 3. Save your changes and run the program once for each of the image files in the **images** folder, observing any objects that are detected.
-After each run, view the **objects.jpg** file that is generated in the same folder as your code file to see the annotated objects.
+After each run, view the **people.jpg** file that is generated in the same folder as your code file to see the annotated objects.

-> **Note**: In the preceding tasks, you used a single method to analyze the image, and then incrementally added code to parse and display the results.
-The SDK also provides individual methods for suggesting captions, identifying tags, detecting objects, and so on - meaning that you can use the most appropriate method to return only the information you need, reducing the size of the data payload that needs to be returned.
-See the [.NET SDK documentation](https://learn.microsoft.com/dotnet/api/overview/azure/cognitiveservices/computervision?view=azure-dotnet) or [Python SDK documentation](https://learn.microsoft.com/python/api/azure-cognitiveservices-vision-computervision/azure.cognitiveservices.vision.computervision) for more details.

 ## Remove the background or generate a foreground matte of an image